 Complementary and alternative therapies for Hodgkin disease

-When you have cancer you are likely to hear about ways to treat your cancer or relieve symptoms that your doctor hasn’t mentioned.
-Everyone from friends and family to Internet groups and Web sites may offer ideas for what might help you.
+You might hear about ways to treat Hodgkin disease or relieve symptoms that your doctor hasn’t mentioned.
+Everyone from friends and family to social media groups and websites may offer ideas for what might help.
 These methods can include vitamins, herbs, and special diets, or other methods such as acupuncture or massage, to name a few.

 What are complementary and alternative therapies?

 Alternative treatments: Alternative treatments may be offered as cancer cures.
 These treatments have not been proven safe and effective in clinical trials.
 Some of these methods may be harmful, or have life-threatening side effects.
-But the biggest danger in most cases is that you may lose the chance to be helped by standard medical treatment.
-Delays or interruptions in your medical treatments may give the cancer more time to grow and make it less likely that treatment will help.
+But the biggest danger in most cases is that you (or your child) might lose the chance to be helped by standard medical treatment.
+Delaying or interrupting medical treatments might give the cancer more time to grow and make it less likely that treatment will help.

 Finding out more

-It is easy to see why people with cancer think about alternative methods.
+It is easy to see why people with cancer (or with children who have cancer) think about alternative methods.
 You want to do all you can to fight the cancer, and the idea of a treatment with few or no side effects sounds great.
 Sometimes medical treatments like chemotherapy can be hard to take, or they may no longer be working.
-But the truth is that most of these alternative methods have not been tested and proven to work in treating cancer.
+But the truth is that most alternative methods have not been tested and proven to work in treating cancer.

 As you think about your options, here are 3 important steps you can take: